Card Guessing with Partial Feedback: The Partial Feedback Model

 \subsection{Weak Bound on $\c{P}_{m,n}^+$}

 The next step is to show that the $Y(h_{t-1})$ term in Lemma~\ref{lem:pointwise} is negligible with high probability.
 Since $Y(h_{t-1})$ is bounded by just $Y(h)$, the total number of cards guessed correctly, it suffices to show a weak upper bound on the total number of correct guesses in the form of Lemma~\ref{lem:weak}.
-To do this we first show the following. \begin{lem} Let $B_1,\ldots,B_k$ be (not necessarily independent) Bernoulli random variables with $\Pr[B_t=1|\sum_{s<t}B_{s}=x]\le p$ for all $t$ and $x$.
-Then $\sum_{t=1}^k B_t$ is stochastically dominated by a binomial random variable $B(k,p)$. \end{lem}
+To do this we first show the following.